Tamburasca/HarpsichordTuning/README.md

 between the audio slices, whereas 'ctrl-n' ('alt-n') and 'ctrl-m' ('alt-m') diminish and increase the max (min) frequency displayed. 'ctrl-r' resets parameter to initial values.

-On certain Linux distributions, a package named python-tk (or similar) needs to be installed, when running in virtual environments.

-Also note that the module pynput utilized here may encounter [plattform limitations](https://pynput.readthedocs.io/en/latest/limitations.html#)

 Run the program with: <em>python3 -m Tuning</em>

+Caveat
+1) When tuning you may consider preventing the display from blanking, locking and the monitor's DPMS (on UNIX) energy saver from kicking in.
+To date I haven't found a decent solution yet that works for all OS flavors equally well.
+Suggestions welcome.

+2) On certain Linux distributions, a package named python-tk (or similar) needs to be installed, when running in virtual environments.

+3) Also note that the module pynput utilized here may encounter [plattform limitations](https://pynput.readthedocs.io/en/latest/limitations.html#)

 References: